 The return process is basically the same but in reverse.

-- Collect your bags- Follow the signs to the baggage claim in Tijuana airport and gather all of your luggage.
+- Collect your bags- After deboarding, follow the signs to the baggage claim in Tijuana airport and gather all of your luggage.

-- Get your documents ready- You’ll need your passport and CBX ticket.
-If you don’t already have a ticket, you can buy one at the kiosk.
-If you need a visa to enter the US, you’ll need that too.
+- Get your documents ready- You’ll need your passport, CBX ticket, and your boarding pass from the flight you just arrived on.
+If you don’t already have a CBX ticket, you can buy one at the kiosk.
+If you need a visa or another type of travel document to enter the U.S., you’ll need that too.

-- Go to the US immigration desk- They will check your passport.
-You will then be asked to place your luggage into an x-ray machine to be scanned.
+- Go to the U.S. Immigration and Customs desk- An immigration official will check your passport and travel documents.
+You will then be asked to place your luggage into a scanner for security.
 They may ask to inspect your luggage.

 - Arrange transport to your destination- Pick up your car at the parking lot, call an Uber or Lyft, take the shuttle, or take a taxi to your destination.

 The main reason to use the Cross Border Xpress is to save time on the border crossing when returning to the U.S. The Tijuana border crossing is one of the busiest border crossings in the world.
 Tijuana is the world’s most visited border city.
 Crossing back from Mexico to the U.S. can take hours.
 Even when crossing on foot.
 If you use the CBX, you’ll cross in minutes without having to wait in a long line.